snkashis/android-docs/src/pages/navigation/overview/navigation-options.md

 navigation = new MapboxNavigation(this, Mapbox.getAccessToken(), options);
 ```

-Here is additional information on _some_ of the APIs that are exposed inside of the options object which allows tweaking of the navigation behavior.
+Here is additional information on _some_ of the APIs that are exposed inside of the options object and that allow tweaking of the navigation behavior.

 ## Adjusting step completion thresholds

-Two heuristics are considered if the user has completed the current step and are now on the next step.
+Two heuristics are considered when the user has completed the current step and is on the next step.
 The first value that's adjustable is the `ManeuverZoneRadius` which the user must enter to count as completing a step. _The value to set should be in unit meters_.
 The other determining factor is the `MaxTurnCompletionOffset`.
 Adjusting this value to a smaller acceptable degree angle narrows the scope.
 Increasing the value also increases the scope.

 ## Off-route threshold

 Part of the off-route detection involves measuring the distance between the user's exact location and the snapped-to-route location.
 The user is potentially considered off route if the distance is greater then the set `MaximumDistanceOffRoute`.
 This threshold can also be adjusted using the `MapboxNavigationOptions` object.
-You can also adjust the seconds before a reroute occurs by using the `setSecondsBeforeReroute()` API.
+You can also adjust the seconds before a re-route occurs by using the `setSecondsBeforeReroute()` API.
 The default is three seconds.

 ## Creating a custom notification